bruvellu/3d-tutorial/3d-tutorial.md

 - You can activate the volume viewer to render the sample surface in 3D
 - There are also rendering options for the surface

+## BigDataViewer {#sec-bigdata-viewer}

+- TODO

+## 3D Project {#sec-threed-project}

+This is a simple tool to quickly generate a 3D animation (e.g., 360-degree rotation) from an image stack.
+It works OK for fluorescent microscopy images, but not so well with our MRI dataset.
+There are basic parameters for adjusting the rendering, like projection method and opacity, and for controlling the animation.
+To try:

+- Go to `Image` > `Stacks` > `3D Project...`

 ## 3D Viewer {#sec-threed-viewer}

 - The 3D Viewer [@Schmid2010-ep] is another plugin built-in in Fiji